 For this project, Council has previously undertaken community consultation to look at ways to manage the flooding problems that were identified in the Davistown and Empire Bay Flood Studies (Cardno Lawson Treloar, 2010).

-Draft Davistown and Empire Bay Floodplain Risk Management Study
+- review the draft Empire Bay Floodplain Risk Management Study and Plan